ubergeek77/aws-ec2-spot-runner/README.md

 - `label`:
   - The label of the temporary runner that was just deployed.
-  - Pass to `runs-to` to run jobs on the newly deployed Runner
+  - Pass to `runs-on` to run jobs on the newly deployed Runner
   - Pass this variable to this Action as `shutdown-label` to shut it down.

 ## Disclaimer